FrederikJM/BIManalyst_g_28/A3/README.md

 # About the tool
 ## The problem that the tool solves

-In the early design stage of a building the structural engineer's task is to identify all the loads acting on a building.
-Especially wind load can be tedious to determine and simplifications often lead to loads which are too conservative which in the end has an impact on the amount of material used to keep the building stable.
+In the early design stage of a building, the structural engineer's task is to identify all the loads acting on a building.
+Especially wind load can be tedious to determine and simplifications often lead to loads that are too conservative which in the end has an impact on the amount of material used to keep the building stable.

-Therefore, this tool should be a efficient way to determine wind load on a building.
+Therefore, this tool should be an efficient way to determine wind load on a building.

 ## The problem is found at...
 The problem is found at CES_BLD_24_06_STR p.
-8 (pdf=12) and in the apppendix
+8 (pdf=12) and in the appendix
 p.
 41 (pdf) where wind load is faulty determined!
 The group has used the values of the shape coefficents which is equivalent to 1m².
-For stability calculations the values regarding an area of 10m² should be used.
+For stability calculations, the values regarding an area of 10m² should be used.

 ## Description of the tool
 The tool determines wind load on a rectangular building based on an IFC-file.

 Firstly, the tool filters out basement levels and looks at the structure which is located above ground.
-From the remaing floors a bounding box around the building is created.
-The dimensions of this box is then extracted as the width, length and height.
+From the remaining floors, a bounding box around the building is created.
+The dimensions of this box are then extracted as the width, length , and height.

-By these three dimensions the tool determines the peak velocity pressure, and the wind loads in zone A, B, C, D and E.
+By these three dimensions, the tool determines the peak velocity pressure, and the wind loads in zones A, B, C, D, and E.

-Lastly these results are plotted as a wind load plan showcasing the different loads at the different zones.
+Lastly, these results are plotted as a wind load plan showcasing the different loads at the different zones.

 Assumptions for wind calculation:
 - The calculations are based on DS/EN 1991-1-4 incl.
 Danish National Annex.
 - The terrain is flat.
-- The orientation of the building is not taken into account, wind action is not reduced for any wind directions.
+- The orientation of the building is not taken into account, and wind action is not reduced for any wind direction.
 - The building is located more than 25km from the west coast of Denmark.
 - The terrain category is III.
 - Building height should be at least 5m.